-How to writing an impressive personal assistant cover letter
+How to write an impressive personal assistant cover letter

 Professionals of all kinds rely on personal assistants to keep their daily affairs in order, from travel arrangements to scheduling meetings.
 To become a personal assistant, you will need a cover letter that highlights your core strengths and commitment to simplifying your client’s professional life.